COGS108/Overview/COGS108-Syllabus.md

 You will have a single attempt for each quiz.
 Each quiz will have between 3 and 15 questions.
 Each question will be worth a point.
 Quizzes will be timed, and you will have 1 minute per question.

 Every student has 20 "free" video quiz points for the quarter.
-This means that if there are 300 possible quiz points throuhgout the quarter (there may be a few more or a few less than 300 in reality) and at the end of the quarter you have >=280 total video quiz points, you will receive full credit for the "Content Engagement" portion of your grade.
-If, in this scendario you end the quarter with 260 total quiz points, you will receive a 92.8% (260/280) for "Content Engagement".
+This means that if there are 300 possible quiz points throughout the quarter (there may be a few more or a few less than 300 in reality) and at the end of the quarter you have >=280 total video quiz points, you will receive full credit for the "Content Engagement" portion of your grade.
+If, in this scenario you end the quarter with 260 total quiz points, you will receive a 92.8% (260/280) for "Content Engagement".
 This allows for flexibility if people miss a quiz one day or perform worse than they wanted to on a particular quiz.

 Due dates for video quizzes (VQs) can be found on the Course Schedule below.
 Assigned quizzes must be completed on Canvas by end of day on their due date (11:59 PM PST).
 There are no late submissions for video quizzes.